• COLGA MLP Home Page

 Please review the strict requirements and deadlines below for the Spring 2026 Season of COLGAMLP.

-1. Team Roster Requirements: Teams must consist of five (5) players with one designated Team Captain.
+1. Team Roster Requirements: Teams will consist of four to six (4-6) players including one designated Team Captain.
 Each team must include a minimum of two (2) women and two (2) men.
+However, the Elite Division teams will consist of 4 players with no gender requirements.

 3. Key Deadlines & Season Start